 Ropes snaked out of the crowds of imps, binding Syddalls wrists and ankles.
-Before he had time to react he was swarmed, and once again knocked unconscious.
+He was swarmed before he had time to react and once again knocked unconscious.

-Syddall awoke once more, blindfolded, he struggled to get free but quickly realised that the binds had been removed.
-He grasped his wrists, feeling the grooved skin from the tightly bound ropes, reaching up he removed the blindfold from his eyes.
+Syddall awoke again, blindfolded; he struggled to escape but quickly realized the binds had been removed.
+He grasped his wrists, feeling the grooved skin from the tightly bound ropes; reaching up, he removed the blindfold from his eyes.
 In amazement, he circled the cavern he found himself in, taking in the awe-inspiring site of crystals larger than buildings.

-“This one cavern must have more crystal than what is currently being used by the entirety of Hollow.”
-Syddall muttered as he gazed upon the vast quantities of coloured gems surrounding him.
-As he stared into the gems the form of gleam eyes appeared.
+“This one cavern must have more crystal than what is currently being used by the entirety of Hollow,” Syddall muttered as he gazed upon the vast quantities of colored gems surrounding him.
+As he stared into the gems, the form of gleaming eyes appeared.

 “I do not think even with the strength of the imps that I would be able to take the mine.
 They appear to be strong in numbers, but those of Svelt are hardy people.
 They will not let it go without a fight.”

-Gleam eyes lead Syddall out of the cavern and into another, below them was a sea of imps stretching farther than Syddall could see.
+Gleam Eyes led Syddall out of the cavern and into another; below them was a sea of imps stretching farther than Syddall could see.

 “You can solve this task how you see fit, but we have an army, wild a feral.
 They just need a leader.”

-“Several million.
-They will follow you as long as your goals are mine.”
+“Several million will follow you as long as your goals are mine.”

-Syddall grinned as he lent back against the cave wall with relief.
+Syddall grinned as he leaned back against the cave wall with relief.

-“I forget you are not often on Hollow, forty-five years is likely to be longer than the rest of my life.
+“I forget you are not often on Hollow; forty-five years will likely be longer than the rest of my life.
 I have plenty of time to sort this out.
 Maybe we can do this without destroying a whole town.”

-Gleam eyes walked back into the chamber of crystals, climbing into the largest one.
-Syddall watched as he could see Gleam eyes walk through the crystal, out of sight.
+Gleam Eyes walked back into the chamber of crystals, climbing into the largest.
+Syddall watched as he could see Gleam Eyes walk through the crystal, out of sight.
 Syddall turned back around to see Remdal and Roogal standing before him.